llxydj/act5/docs/SETUP_GUIDE.md

-# ShopEase Setup Guide
+# SwiftCart Setup Guide

-This guide provides step-by-step instructions to set up and run the ShopEase e-commerce application.
+This guide provides step-by-step instructions to set up and run the SwiftCart e-commerce application.

 ## Prerequisites